VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Related Work

 \subsection{LLM Diagnosis}

 A large number of works evaluate LLM outputs through benchmark performance on medical question answering, biomedical reading comprehension, and exam-style clinical reasoning tasks, including MedQA~\cite{jin2021medqa}, PubMedQA~\cite{jin2019pubmedqa}, MedMCQA~\cite{pal2022medmcqa}, and broader medical LLM evaluation methods \cite{nori2023gpt4medical,singhal2023multimedqa,singhal2025medpalm2,li2024medbench,wang2024cmedbench,chen2025healthcareeval,lacerda2025medicaleval}.
 These studies suggest the diagnostic potential of current LLMs and support comparison of models under standardized settings.
-However, their analyses are still largely centered on aggregated metrics, such as accuracy, robustness, calibration, or safety-related error rates \cite{guo2017calibration,ji2023surveyhallucination,bedi2025fidelity}.
+However, their analyses are still largely centered on aggregated metrics, such as accuracy, robustness, calibration, or safety-related error rates \cite{guo2017calibration,ji2023surveyhallucination,bedi2025fidelity, chen2025unmasking}.
 Such metrics provide limited support for diagnostic tasks, where model behavior contains a multi-step reasoning process rather than a single prediction.
-For instance, an incorrect diagnosis may result from an invalid intermediate inference, a detour into irrelevant concepts, or the omission of a clinically important discriminative clue.

-General LLM research has shown that reasoning process evaluation is necessary for judging whether model-generated rationales are faithful and informative \cite{kadavath2022processsupervision,lightman2023letsverify,lanham2023faithfulness,turpin2023unfaithful}.
+General LLM research has shown that reasoning process evaluation is necessary for judging whether model-generated rationales are faithful and informative \cite{lightman2023letsverify,lanham2023faithfulness,turpin2023unfaithful, song2026vizdefender}.
 In the medical domain, studies assess clinical reasoning using richer protocols than answer accuracy alone, such as physician evaluation or explicit scoring of written diagnostic reasoning across different stages of clinical decision making \cite{qiu2025medrbench,mccoy2025clinicalreasoning,zhou2025medthinkbench,tam2024human}.
-These studies highlight an important shift from answer-level evaluation toward reasoning process evaluation, since clinically incorrect inference may not be visible from the final answer alone.
+These studies highlight an important shift from answer-level evaluation toward reasoning process evaluation.

 Nevertheless, existing reasoning evaluation methods still fall short of the needs of medical LLM diagnosis.
 Most of them evaluate free-form text at the case level, or summarize reasoning quality with statistics, without localizing where the reasoning process structurally fails across many cases\cite{qiu2025medrbench,zhou2025medthinkbench,mccoy2025clinicalreasoning,tam2024human,bedi2025fidelity}.
 As a result, they offer limited support for identifying recurrent diagnostic error patterns, comparing erroneous reasoning against medically grounded reasoning, or connecting observed errors to concrete refinement targets.
 Our work complements existing reasoning debugging approaches by introducing a KG-based analytic workflow that supports structural comparison of reasoning paths and exposes reasoning errors in clinically meaningful ways.